Mapping molecular polariton transport via pump-probe microscopy

-Substituting into the mean-field equations \cref{eq:mfb,eq:mfc,eq:mfa}, we obtain a hierarchical system of equations for the coefficients \(\alpha^{(a,b)}_n\), \(s^{(a,b)}_n\), and \(z^{(a,b)}_n\), detailed in the End Matter.
+Substituting into the mean-field equations \cref{eq:mfb,eq:mfc,eq:mfa}, we obtain a hierarchical system of equations for the coefficients \(\alpha^{(a,b)}_n\), \(s^{(a,b)}_n\), and \(z^{(a,b)}_n\), detailed in the SI.
+We retain terms up to order $(2,1)$, corresponding to an overall third-order nonlinear process, $\chi^{(3)}$.
+Assuming the probe field to be weaker than the pump, $\eta_{p'}\ll\eta_{p}$, higher-order contributions in the probe are both reduced in amplitude and, because the detected signal is selected along the probe propagation direction, generally emitted into different phase-matched directions, and may therefore be neglected (see SI for details).

 We now identify an appropriate spectroscopic observable.
-Since pump–probe experiments are inherently nonlinear optical measurements, they capture differential signals—specifically, the change in cavity output between pump-on and pump-off conditions.
+Since pump-probe experiments are inherently nonlinear optical measurements, they capture differential signals—specifically, the change in cavity output between pump-on and pump-off conditions.
 Accordingly, we consider the differential transmission, \(\Delta T = T^{p\text{-on}} - T^{p\text{-off}}\).

-As explained in Ref.~\cite{reitz2024}, the lowest-order contribution to \(\Delta T\) arises from the combination of the first-order probe and second-order pump cavity fields, \(\Delta T(\omega) \sim \alpha^{(0,1)}(\omega) \overline{\alpha}^{(2,1)}(\omega)\), where an overline denotes complex conjugation.
+As explained in Ref.~\cite{reitz2025nonlinear}, the lowest-order contribution to \(\Delta T\) arises from the combination of the first-order probe and second-order pump cavity fields, \(\Delta T(\omega) \sim \alpha^{(0,1)}(\omega) \overline{\alpha}^{(2,1)}(\omega)\), where an overline denotes complex conjugation.
 Extending this to the multimode model, we define the position-dependent differential transmission

+which scales with the intensity of the pump field and is independent of the probe field amplitude.
 In words, this expression constitutes the heterodyning of the third-order signal $\alpha_n^{(2,1)}$ by the probe $\alpha_n^{(0,1)}$.
-The setup with counter-propagating pulses provides a simple way to separate out pump and probe signals, which is a pratical challenge in experiments.
+The setup with counter-propagating pulses provides a simple way to separate out pump and probe signals, which is a practical challenge in experiments.

 \Cref{fig:3} shows \(\Delta T_n(\omega)\) following pump (\(r_n=-50\)~\(\mu\)m) and probe (\(r_n=50\)~\(\mu\)m) pulses initiated at either side of the cavity with opposite momenta, \(k_{p}=-k_{p'}= \pi/2\)~\(\mu\text{m}^{-1}\).
 The signal is plotted for four probe delays \(\Delta \tau\), where \(\Delta \tau=0\) corresponds to the pump and probe pulses meeting at the center of the cavity.
 The direct calculation of a physical observable for imaging experiments in \cref{eq:DeltaTn} is a main advancement of our work.